nicocalezich/TodoList/README.md

 This is just a To Do list, created for JS practice.

-Its use HTML5, CSS3, BOOSTRAP4 and JavaScript.
+Its use html, css, bootstrap and JavaScript.

 Todo's are storage on localstorage at chrome